jeremiah-c-leary/vhdl-style-guide/docs/configuring_overview.rst

 Rule configurations can be specified for each file by following the format of the **rule** configuration.

+..
+NOTE:: Defining rule configurations under the file_list will be deprecated at some point.
+          Use the file_rules option instead.

 file_rules
 ----------

+The file_rules option allows for configuration of individual rules per file.
+Any file listed under this option will have the configuration applied if it is being analyzed.
+..
 The file_rules is exactly the same as file_list except that it will not add the file to the scan list.

 local_rules
 -----------